jiajunhe98/Machine-Learning-Algorithms/README.md

 # Machine Learning Algorithms

-This repository implements machine learning algorithms and their extension in the book *Statistical Learning Methods* by Hang Li.
+This repository implements some machine learning algorithms and their extensions in *Statistical Learning Methods* by Hang Li and *Machine Learning* by Zhihua Zhou.

 Comments and discussion are always highly appreciated :)